lmaudio/QStudio64/README.md

 Replace snd-usb-audio and snd-hda-intel with the appropriate driver for your sound card.
 The index values -2 and 0 are used to set the priority of the sound cards.

-4. Edit /etc/asound.conf:

-If you need more specific configuration, you can create or edit /etc/asound.conf:

-sudo nano /etc/asound.conf

-Add the following lines to set the default PCM card and device:

-defaults.pcm.card 0
-defaults.pcm.device 0
-defaults.ctl.card 0
-defaults.ctl.device 0

-Replace 0 with the appropriate index of your sound card.
+example:

+options snd-usb-audio index=0
+options snd-hda-intel index=1

+-> is setting the usb-soundinterface as default soundcard!

+Save settings and reboot!

 Other way:

-5. Edit Configuration Files: Modify the /etc/asound.conf or ~/.asoundrc file to specify the default sound card.
+6. Edit Configuration Files: Modify the /etc/asound.conf or ~/.asoundrc file to specify the default sound card.
 For example, to set the default sound card to card 1, you can add the following lines to the configuration file: